oneeve8/kobble-data/content/videonarrativehowto.md

 ## Welcome to Kobble
 In this tutorial you will learn how to add channels, tracks and items; move and delete items; how to create a Markdown file; how to create a presentation file; and how to create a folder.

 On your Kobble home page, you will notice some sample channels.
-Just cli
+Just tap and drag.
+Another way to add a sample channel is to tap the channel you w

 Kobble is so unique, that you may not have ever seen anything like it before.